 Overview

 Applicants must complete the 2011 MA application using the HPMS as instructed.
 CMS will only accept submissions using this current 2011version of the MA application.
-All documentation must contain the appropriate CMS issued contract number.
+All documentation must contain the appropriate CMS-issued contract number.

 In preparing a response to the prompts throughout this application, the Applicant must mark “Yes” or “No” in sections organized with that format.
-By responding “Yes”, the Applicant is committing its organization to being operationally compliant with the relevant requirement as of the date the Medicare contract is signed.
+By responding “YesYes”, the applicant is responding that it will be compliant as of the date of the contract, unless it is stated in the attestation or application that it requires an earlier compliance date.

-CMS may verify an Applicant’s readiness and compliance with Medicare requirements, through on-site visits at the Applicant’s facilities as well as through other program monitoring techniques.
+CMS may verify an Applicant’s readiness and compliance with Medicare requirements through on-site visits at the Applicant’s facilities as well as through other program monitoring techniques throughout the application process, as well as at any time both prior to and after the start of the contract year.
 Failure to meet the requirements represented in this application and to operate MA plans consistent with the applicable statutes, regulations, and the MA contract, and other CMS guidance could result in the suspension of plan marketing and enrollment.
-If corrections are not made in a timely manner, the Applicant will be disqualified from participation in the MA program.
+If these issues are not corrected in a timely manner, the Applicant will be disqualified from participation in the MA program.

-Throughout this application, applicants are asked to provide various documents and/or tables in HPMS.
+Throughout this application, applicants are asked to provide various documents and/or tables in the HPMS.
 There is a summary of all required documents to be submitted at the end of each attestation section.

+CMS strongly recommends and encourages Medicare Advantage applicants to refer to the 42 CFR 422 regulations to clearly understand the nature of the requirement in order to provide an appropriate response.
+Nothing in this application is intended to supersede the regulations at 42 CFR 422.
+Failure to reference a regulatory requirement in this application does not affect the applicability of such requirement, and Applicants are required to comply with all applicable requirements of the regulations in Part 422 of 42 CFR.
+Applicants must read the HPMS notices and visit the CMS web site periodically to stay informed about new or revised guidance documents.

 Applicant Seeking to Offer New Employer/Union-Only Group Waiver Plans (EGWPs)